dell/csm-docs/content/v1/csidriver/features/powerstore.md

 After that, you can use `powerstore-1` storage class to create volumes on the first array and `powerstore-2` storage class to create volumes on the second array.

 ## Dynamic secret change detection

-CSI PowerStore driver version 1.3.0 and later supports the ability to detect changes to array configuration Kubernetes secret.
-This essentially means that you can change credentials for your PowerStore arrays in-flight (without restarting the driver).
+CSI PowerStore supports the ability to dynamically modify array information within the secret, allowing users to update
+<u>_credentials_</u> for the PowerStore arrays, in-flight, without restarting the driver.
+> Note: Updates to the secret that include adding a new array, or modifying the endpoint, globalID, or blockProtocol parameters
+> require the driver to be restarted to properly pick up and process the changes.

-To do so just change your configuration file `config.yaml` and apply it again using the following command:
+To do so, change the configuration file `config.yaml` and apply the update using the following command:
 ```bash

 sed "s/CONFIG_YAML/`cat config.yaml | base64 -w0`/g" secret.yaml | kubectl apply -f -
 ```

-After Kubernetes remounts secret to driver containers (this usually takes around one minute), a driver must detect the change and start using this new configuration information.
+After Kubernetes remounts the secret to the driver containers (this usually takes around one minute), the driver will detect the change and start using the new configuration information.

 ## Configuring custom access to NFS exports